 What if you lost someone you loved dearly?
-There is never a replacement, but sometimes, just sometimes, a memorial or remembrance is so powerful that it touches the heart…Continue
+There is never a replacement, but sometimes, just sometimes, a memorial or remembrance is so powerful that it touches the heart and softens the blow just a bit. …Continue

 Added by Cynthia Gentry on March 18, 2016 at 9:50am — No Comments

 This Capitol Hill (DC) treehouse has sparked debate among neighbors, with some saying it shouldn't have been constructed 20 inches over their property line into the alley.
 (Larry Janezich/Capitol Hill Corner)

 Have you ever noticed how many people who don't have a dog can't tolerate dogs,…Continue

 Added by Cynthia Gentry on January 21, 2016 at 7:00pm — No Comments

 This swing hangs from a treehouse overlooking the Tungurahua Volcano in Ecuador.
 Can you imagine what it must be like to soar out over the volcano with no safely belt - just you and a rope swing?
 It's kind of funny because when I was a kid nobody had ever heard of a safety belt.
 Of…Continue